zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ```

-Binary operator precedence follow [Javascript's rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/).
+Binary operator precedence follows [Javascript's rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/).

 Collection predicate expressions are used for reaching into relation fields.
 You can find more details [here](#collection-predicate-expressions).

 ### Using authentication in policy rules

 It's very common to use the current login user to verdict if an operation should be permitted.
 Therefore, ZenStack provides a built-in `auth()` attribute function that evaluates to the `User` entity corresponding to the current user.
-To use the function, your ZModel file must define a `User` data model.
+To use the function, your ZModel file must define a `User` model.

 You can use `auth()` to: